Fire Lookouts and the Act of Remaining

 Bill tells us that Bud began his tenure with the Forest Service as a lookout and smoke chaser.
 He was stationed at McConnell Mountain in 1935 where he stayed for several years and found a flaw in the Forest Service’s fire watching approach: during lightning storms, he was confined to a cabin below the tree line which had been outfitted to withstand strikes.
 Bud constructed a small tower from rocks where he watched for lightning above the tree line during summer storms.
 From this vantage point, he made notations about strike locations and improved his overall accuracy and effectiveness as a fire lookout.
 When the district ranger came to check on Bud, he was impressed with his design and ordered a fire lookout be built in place of the rock pile.

 Bud left the Selway-Bitterroot region to fight in World War II but returned and became district ranger in the early-1950s, before it was designated as Wilderness.
-At the time, Bud enforced the Forest Service’s infamous 10 a.m. policy: all fires were to be exterminated by 10 a.m. the following morning.
+At the time, they enforced the Forest Service’s infamous 10 a.m. policy: all fires were to be exterminated by 10 a.m. the following morning.
 However, enabled by the signing of The Wilderness Act of 1964, the Selway-Bitterroot became protected Wilderness, which meant that a new set of fire policies were put in place from total fire suppression to wildfire as prescribed burn.

 In a sense, Bud always recognized that some of his policies, retrospectively, were harmful.
 This included spraying DDT and suppressing fire.
-Regardless, Bud often admitted these shortcomings and proposed different management models, ones that imagined more sustainable environmental futures.
-For example, Bud led the reintroduction of controlled burns in fire deficit areas in the Selway-Bitterroot.
+Bud often admitted shortcomings and proposed different management models, ones that imagined more sustainable environmental futures.
+For example, he led the reintroduction of controlled burns in fire deficit areas in the Selway-Bitterroot.
 Many of his thoughts and actions can be found in his sprawling book The Lochsa Story: Land Ethics in the Bitterroot Mountains.
 Tellingly, this book was written a full decade prior to its publication (1996) because many of the ideas within it were not yet popularly accepted, and, as Bill points out, Bud refused to vanity publish.

 The Influence that Bud Moore had on Forest Service Policy

 “Bill!”
 I call out as the shape of Diablo’s lookout materializes through the ubiquitous wildfire smoke.
 I see a fluorescent work shirt and a pale hand wave howdy.
 Bill is a septuagenarian who moves slowly but confidently, the result of a life spent hiking and living in a big open country.
 He smiles an honest, crooked smile that makes me feel at home.
-He invites us up to the cabin and brews a pot of coffee creating an effortless and organic hospitality, and prompting conversation how only a pot of coffee shared among friends can.
+He invites us up to the cabin and brews a pot of coffee creating an effortless and organic hospitality, and prompting conversation in a way that only a pot of coffee shared among friends can.

 The tower is full of books (notably, Kresek’s Fire Lookouts of the Northwest) and gear that lookouts have left over the years.
 The design of most towers is the same: a propane stove, small refrigerator, wooden framed bed, and shelving around the ceiling for holding canned goods and books.
 A map of the tower’s surrounding topography is attached to a wooden board that folds down from the ceiling above the bed, intended for use in conjunction with the fire finder.
 Most of the tower’s belongings are somewhat antiquated; however, there are modern objects as well: a Garmin InReach on which I glanced a message asking Bill if he had been evacuated yet (the Lolo Complex fires are burning nearby), his iPhone that he uses to snap a portrait of our team, and a newer REI backpack near the bed.